 Salesforce won’t take action on your behalf to enable MFA for your SSO identity provider.
 Nor do we have plans to block access to Salesforce products, or trigger MFA challenges, if your SSO service doesn't require MFA.
 This policy could change in the future.

 But remember that the MFA contractual requirement, per the Salesforce Trust and Compliance Documentation, does apply to all internal Salesforce users who access your Salesforce products via SSO.
-If you're not able to enable MFA by February 1, 2022, speak with your legal team to understand the implications of being out of compliance.
+If you weren't able to enable MFA by the February 1, 2022 deadline for the MFA requirement, speak with your legal team to understand the implications of being out of compliance.

 Our goal in requiring MFA is to give you the incentives and tools to prioritize strengthening the security of your Salesforce environments.
 We encourage you to work with your Security and IT teams to align the MFA requirement with your company’s overall security objectives, and to get their help on satisfying the requirement.
 And if you're concerned about satisfying the requirement, reach out to your Salesforce representative.
 We'll work with you to find a solution.